 - It’s a huge effort for your HR team to run.

 - You can’t possibly respond satisfactorily to a whole year’s worth of complaints from everyone in the business at the same time.

+And a useful application of your intranet is to get these pulse surveys out to people and encourage responses.
 Rather than emailing everyone a clunky form, look for an intranet solution that you can integrate with survey software like Typeform or Survey Monkey.

 Virtual suggestions box

-Survey responses (as you’ll well know) skew negative, but offering unrestricted, everyday feedback options removes the temptation to get all your complaints in whilst you can.
+Survey responses (as you’ll well know) usually skew negative.
+But offering unrestricted, everyday feedback options removes the temptation to get all your complaints in whilst you can.

 The result?
 A more laid-back, as-and-when attitude to workplace feedback that focuses on innovation.

 Expenses and funding applications

-Generally, employees like to be reimbursed for expenses within a reasonable time frame.
+It’s no secret that employees like to be reimbursed for expenses within a reasonable time frame.
 Nothing creates a sense of bitterness quite like shelling out money for key company activities and waiting months to be reimbursed.